Queueing theory: History

 If the node has more jobs than servers, then jobs will queue and wait for service.

 The M/G/1 queue was solved by Felix Pollaczek in 1930, a solution later recast in probabilistic terms by Aleksandr Khinchin and now known as the Pollaczek–Khinchine formula.

 After the 1940s, queueing theory became an area of research interest to mathematicians.
 In 1953, David George Kendall solved the GI/M/k queue and introduced the modern notation for queues, now known as Kendall's notation.
 In 1957, Pollaczek studied the GI/G/1 using an integral equation.
 John Kingman gave a formula for the mean waiting time in a G/G/1 queue, now known as Kingman's formula.

 Leonard Kleinrock worked on the application of queueing theory to message switching in the early 1960s and packet switching in the early 1970s.
 His initial contribution to this field was his doctoral thesis at the Massachusetts Institute of Technology in 1962, published in book form in 1964.
 His theoretical work published in the early 1970s underpinned the use of packet switching in the ARPANET, a forerunner to the Internet.

 The matrix geometric method and matrix analytic methods have allowed queues with phase-type distributed inter-arrival and service time distributions to be considered.

 Systems with coupled orbits are an important part in queueing theory in the application to wireless networks and signal processing.

+Modern day application of queueing theory concerns among other things product development where (material) products have a spatiotemporal existence, in the sense that products have a certain volume and a certain duration.

 Problems such as performance metrics for the M/G/k queue remain an open problem.

 Service disciplines

-Various scheduling policies can be used at queuing nodes:
+Various scheduling policies can be used at queueing nodes: